Consensys/eth2.0-dafny/wiki/ssz-notes.md

   requires n < power2(8 * k)
 {
   if ( k == 1 ) then
-    //  n's bitvector representation fits in a byte
-    [n as byte]
+    //  n's bitvector representation fits in a single byte [n as byte] else
-  else
     //  Compute bitvector representation for n % 256 and append